benjihan/zingzong/README.md

 ## Building

 The provided Makefile should work in most GNU environment.
 You should have pkg-config.
 Dependency library/modules are:
   * `ao` module provides support for both audio output and RIFF wave file generation.
 It is usually distributed as `libao-dev` package.
-Alternatively you can define `AO_LIBS` and `AO_CFLAGS` directly or disable it by setting `AO_CFLAGS=-DNO_AO`.
+Alternatively you can set `AO_LIBS` and `AO_CFLAGS` directly or disable it by setting `AO_CFLAGS=-DNO_AO`.
   * `samplerate` module provides support for a variety of better resample methods.
-Without it zingzong still provide a relatively good output specially for decent (standard) output sampling rate.
+Without it zingzong still provide a relatively good output specially for the default output sampling rate.
 It is usually distributed as `libsamplerate-dev` package.
-Alternatively you can define `SRATE_LIBS` and `SRATE_CFLAGS` directly or disable it by setting `SRATE_CFLAGS=-DNO_SRATE`.
+Alternatively you can set `SRATE_LIBS` and `SRATE_CFLAGS` directly or disable it by setting `SRATE_CFLAGS=-DNO_SRATE`.

 For example to build a win64 standalone executable with a cross gcc